EPTLLC/Brabus-Stories/voice_between_frequencies.md

 He stared at the receiver.
 His hand reached for the dial, froze.
 The voice knew.
 He wouldn't turn it off.
 Wouldn't break it.
 Couldn't.

 - I'll stay, - the voice said. - Tomorrow.
 Day after.
-When you want to listen.
+Forever.
+If you want to listen - you'll hear me.
 And you will want to.

 Rustle.
 Silence.
 The radio fell silent.
 The needle froze.
 He sat, staring at the antenna, at the crack in the case.
-The cigarette burned out, burned his fingers.
+At the dusty cord hanging from the table, ending in nothing.
+The cigarette burned his fingers.
 He didn't notice.

-Outside the fog thickened.
-The room smelled of dampness.
+Like a spiderweb enveloping the room from within, the fog outside the window continued to thicken, becoming matter that could be touched.
+The room smelled even more of dampness.
 He reached for the pack, but stopped.
+Or didn't reach at all.
 He stood, approached the mirror.
 The cloth hung in place.
 He raised his hand, froze.
-His fingers touched the fabric, and it slipped, fell to the floor.
+His fingers touched the fabric, unnaturally cold, and it slipped, fell to the floor.

 In the mirror was no reflection.
+His reflection.
 Only the room - table, chair, receiver.
 And a shadow.
-Not his shadow.
+Someone else's.
 It moved, slowly, as if someone stood behind.
 He turned - nobody.
 His heart pounded, throat tightened.
 He returned to the table, collapsed on the chair.
 His hand reached for the receiver, fingers turned the dial.

 Silence.
+But in it - breathing.
+Whose?
+His?
+Or the voice whispering inside?

 But in silence - a rustle.
 Barely audible, like breathing.
+Or silence?
 He closed his eyes.
 The voice didn't return, but he knew: it's here.
 In the walls.
 In the mirror.
 In him.
 He no longer checked the lock.
 Didn't look out the window.
 Didn't take cigarettes.
-Only turned the dial, day after day, until the fog swallowed even the light.
+Only turned the dial, day after day, until the fog swallowed the light, and the voice became his own breathing.